marceloponceardon/jules-ferguson.com/README.md

 This project is a collaborative effort to build a portfolio website for Jules Ferguson.

 ## Project Goals
-- Create a visually appealing and user-friendly website.
+- Create a visually appealing and user-friendly website that can be shown off to colleagues.
 - Implement responsive design to ensure compatibility across various devices.
-- Develop key functionalities as outlined in the project scope (TBD)
+- Use GitHub Actions to auto deploy site on upgrades, maintenance, etc.

 ## Technology Stack
 - **Front-End:** TBD